SebastienCoste/KafkaMonitor/INTELLIJ_SETUP.md

-# IntelliJ/PyCharm Setup Guide for Kafka Trace Viewer
+# IntelliJ/PyCharm Setup Guide for Marauder's Map

 ## 🚨 Your Issue - RESOLVED ✅